 In 2017, GASB issued Statement No. 87, Leases.
 This standard will require recognition of certain lease assets and liabilities for leases that are currently classified as operating leases.
 It is not anticipated that GASB Statement No. 87 will have a material effect on the financial statements.
-The statement is effective December 31, 2020.
+The statement is effective for reporting periods beginning after June 15, 2021.

 In March 2018, GASB issued Statement No. 88, Certain Disclosures Related To Debt, Including Borrowings and Direct Placements.
 This Statement requires increased disclosure in notes to financial statements of all state and local governments.
-The new disclosure requirements are effective for reporting periods beginning after June 15, 2018.
+The new disclosure requirements are effective for reporting periods beginning after June 15, 2019.
 It is not anticipated that GASB Statement No. 88 will have an impact on the DPFP financial statements.